 A B O U T

 Riva Dhamala is a recent Tufts University B.S. graduate with a major in Cognitive and Brain Sciences and a minor in Studio Art.
-Starting Fall 2018, she will be pursuing an M.S. in Human Factors Engineering, once again at Tufts University.
+This Spring 2019, she is continuing her education at Tufts University as she pursues an M.S. in Human Factors Engineering.

 Working through a variety of different mediums, much of her work focuses on people and notions of identity.